roopgundeep/PugMarks-Socionity/README.md

 User should have an android phone (version 2.2+ onwards) with the application (.apk file) installed in the device.
 If you are new to Android then visit [Getting started with Android](http://developer.android.com/training/basics/firstapp/index.html) and make your first android app.

+Just clone this repository to your local machine and import it as an android project in eclipse.
+Before launching the app in mobile, add the given .map file in your SD card and change the path to the SD card in file VectorMaps.java.

 Offline Maps
 =============